Young Artist Program

 Halifax is a very walkable city, and the Dalhousie Arts Centre is very centrally located: it's doubtful that you'll need a car.
 If you do choose to drive, parking can be difficult close to the university.
 Spaces are few and usually limited to two hours.
 Parking becomes easier if you’re willing to walk a few blocks.
 You may still face some time restrictions.

 Located on Canada's east coast, right on the Atlantic Ocean, Halifax mixes historic small town charm with big city amenities.
 As the cultural and economic centre of Atlantic Canada, there's lots to see and do - during the day and at night.
-For general information about Halifax and how to get here, check out the following web sites:
+For general information about Halifax and how to get here, check out Discover Halifax and Tourism Nova Scotia.

 — Young Artist